bjpop/website/linuxPerfEvents.markdown

 `clock_gettime(CLOCK_MONOTONIC, ...)`, although I'm not sure it is guaranteed to line up with the counter that perf uses.

+## Extending ThreadScope to support perf events

+How to incorporate perf event information into the GHC event format used by ThreadScope?

+These are the design issues I can think of:

+   1. How to synchronise the perf timestamps with the time format used by GHC events?
+   2. How to encode the perf events in the GHC event log format?

+### Synchronising timestamps

+The perf timestamps are based on some kind of internal clock, perhaps the TSC hardware.
+A simple approach would be to just synchronise the timestamps at the start of the profiled program, but this runs the risk of them drifting apart over the length of the computation.
+It is not clear how CPU frequency scaling affects the perf clock, and the clock probably doesn't run if the CPU core hibernates.
+For these reasons it is probably necessary to synchronise the two timestamps on a regular basis throughout the execution of the traced program.

+There are a number of ways we might try to synchronise the timestamps:

+   * Look for a known sys-call in the perf event log which happens at a known time-of-day.
+For example, we could look for calls to `gettimeofday`.
+Alternatively, it might be possible to get the GHC RTS to emit some kind of innocuous sys-call at various intervals throughout the execution of the traced program.
+   * We could get the GHC RTS to sample the same clock that perf is using for its timestamps.
+Unfortunately there does not appear to be a portable way to do this, as the clock used is system specific.
+However, for many systems it is possible that the POSIX `clock_gettime(CLOCK_MONOTONIC, ...)` will work.

+It is worth noting that any kind of sys-call sampling is likely to lead to "observer effects" whereby the re-scheduling due to the sys-call will affect the runtime behaviour of the traced Haskell program.

+### Encoding perf events in the GHC event format

+The GHC event format specifies in its header a fixed number of event types.
+Each event instance in the payload of the file should have one of those types.
+As seen below there is a very large number of event types that the perf tool can record.
+Obviously in the context of ThreadScope we are only interested in a limited subset of all possible events.
+There appears to be a couple of choices regarding the encoding of perf events in the GHC event stream:

+   1. Pick a fixed subset of the perf events and add them to the fixed set of GHC event types.
+   2. Allow for any number of different perf events to be encoded in the GHC event stream.
+   3. A combination of the above two approaches.

+The advantages of option 1 are that is easy to implement and probably nicer for the visualisation part of ThreadScope since it knows all the possible event types in advance.
+It may be possible and advantageous to pick a subset of events that are likely to be available on other platforms (CPU, operating system, and tracing framework).

+The advantage of option 2 is that it allows the user more flexibility with the set of events to include and will be forwards and backwards compatible with different version of the perf tool.

+Option 2 could be implemented using a two-level encoding.
+The first level of the encoding adds two new event types to the GHC header:

+   1. A perf event meta-type.
+   2. A perf event record.

+Instances of the meta-type are pseudo events which encode true perf event types.
+They contain a string name of the actual perf event, and a unique integer token identifying them.
+Instances of the perf event record are actual event values.
+They contain timestamp and other information such as thread-id, plus an integer token which links the event to its corresponding perf type.
+The program which reads the perf event stream will have to be extended to be aware of the two-level encoding.

 ## Types of events

 You can get a listing of all the available events with the command: